Recommended Fiscal Trainings

 This online course provides information about the myUF Marketplace system.
 The myUF Marketplace will provide a user-friendly, streamlined way for departments to purchase and pay for goods and services.
 The Marketplace is a combination of myUF Market and myUF Payment Solutions.
 The adoption of the Marketplace represents UF’s ongoing commitment to initiatives that strategically reduce costs without sacrificing quality.
-Security roles associated with PST083: UF_N_MKT_FINANCIAL_APPROVER & UF_N_MKT_REQUESTOR.
+This workshop is required for UF_N_MKT_FINANCIAL_APPROVER & UF_N_MKT_REQUESTOR security roles.

 ADV006 – Fund Administrator Training

 Essential online training outlining the policies and procedures for Fund Administrators across the University of Florida.
 This training is required for all myUF Marketplace users as a result of the elimination of the UFF-PA form.

 PST956 – Journal Entry in myUFL